Oliva Serie V Melanio Box-Pressed Nicaraguan Cigars

 Frequently Asked Questions

-Its combination of expertly fermented Nicaraguan ligero, box-pressed construction, and Ecuadorian Sumatra wrapper yields a uniquely creamy, complex profile with award-winning balance.
+Its blend of expertly fermented Nicaraguan ligero filler, precise box-pressed construction, and Ecuadorian Sumatra wrapper delivers a creamy, complex experience with award-winning balance and elegance.

-How does the flavor evolve through the cigar?
+How does the flavor evolve throughout the cigar?

-Opens with sweet spice and toasted nuts, transitions to cedar, nougat, and cocoa, then deepens into caramel, bread, earth, coffee, and a subtle red pepper lift.
+It opens with sweet spice and nuts, develops notes of cedar, nougat, cocoa, and caramel in the middle, before deepening into earth, coffee, and red pepper in the final third.

-The Figurado and Torpedo concentrate nuance and aroma, while Toro and Robusto offer a classic balance of flavor density and burn time.
+The Figurado and Torpedo emphasize nuanced aroma, while Toro and Robusto deliver a classic balance of flavor and burn time.

 Eddy (verified owner) –